 Better be safe than sorry: don’t rely on your notes.
-Practice without any notes.
+Practice without any notes or cheat sheets.
 The conversation will be more fluid, and your interviewer will be more engaged.
 Remember, if anything, it’s a discussion.

-When you practice for your behavioral interview questions at Amazon, make sure to ask your mock interviewer to ask clarifying questions while you are giving your answers.
+When you practice for your behavioral interview questions at Amazon, ask your mock interviewer to ask clarifying questions while giving your answers.
 And not only afterward as follow up questions.